dxe/dxesf-docs/docs/index.md

 ### 5.3.
 Special Meetings

-Special meetings may be called by the Lead Organizer or by the SF Bay Core and must be called upon the written request of ten Organizers.
+Special meetings may be called by the Lead Organizer or by the SF Bay Core and must be called upon the written request of 10 Organizers.
 The purpose of the meeting will be stated in the meeting announcement, which must be sent to all members at least 3 days before the meeting.

 ### 5.4.
 Quorum